Let's Fight for Tax Justice to Achieve Inclusive Growth

 According to the Bipartisan Policy Center and the Congressional Budget Office, 84% of all federal tax revenue for fiscal year 2024 came from income and payroll taxes.
 In my mind, it's not the amount of money flowing into the government that's the problem, as the taxes are primarily used to promote the general welfare and provide for the common defense of the United States (Article I, Section 8), which is practically the sole mission of the U.S. federal government (Preamble to the Constitution).
 The problem arises from the fact that income and payroll taxes take away funds that would otherwise be used in the economy to improve workers' individual lives.
 Under the current tax system, serving the common good of the United States requires a tax on workers.

-And while this has been the case for over a century, it does not have to be that way any longer.
+But this is a false choice.
+While this has been the case for over a century, it does not have to be that way any longer.
 By shifting the burden of tax from the workers to the wealthy, we can increase take-home pay for workers and fund federal programs to serve the people of the United States.
 Why do we tax workers up front, when we could instead wait for some of them to become multi-millionaires or billionaires, and tax them then?
-A wealth tax doubly serves as an incentive for the rich to use their wealth in the economy, and more broadly punishes economic stagnation while rewarding productivity.
+Additionally, a wealth tax serves as an incentive for the rich to use their wealth in the economy, and more broadly punishes economic stagnation while rewarding productivity.

 Maybe it used to be the case that high wealth meant high income.
 But these days, there are trillions of dollars of wealth that are simply being hoarded, while even the highest earners in America would need to work for centuries to catch up.
 It should easily be possible to fund the government entirely from excessive wealth from the richest among us, which would create a tax system that lauds and rewards people for making it big instead of penalizing productivity.
 Achieving an astronomical net worth in America is a remarkable, exceptional achievement.
 And it's worth noting that if we were to implement a wealth tax, then the existence of billionaires could not be construed as a policy failure.
 To the contrary, we would benefit from billionaires who generate an outsized proportion of the wealth tax revenue.
 (Please read my thoughts on what I believe to be the real policy failure.)